telefonicaid/iotagent-json/docs/operations.md

 A configuration request was received from a device with a type that is not one of the available values: "configuartion" or "subscription".
 This is always an error on the client-side.

-### Thinking Things errors

-#### TTHINGS-001: Too few fields parsing Battery module: %s

-Parse error reading a battery payload.
-This is always an error on the client-side (redirect it to the documentation).

-#### TTHINGS-002: Too few fields parsing GSM module: %s

-Parse error reading a GSM payload.
-This is always an error on the client-side (redirect it to the documentation).

-#### TTHINGS-003: Too few fields parsing C1 module: %s

-Parse error reading a C1 payload.
-This is always an error on the client-side (redirect it to the documentation).

 ### Measure errors

 #### MEASURES-001: Bad payload received while processing timestamps